Confusing Words Clarified: Group F; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

 2.Responsibility for problems, misfortunes, bad situations, etc.: Despite all of his faults and mistakes, Mike was still Elma's best friend.

 People heard a report about the risk of earthquakes to towns that were built on the faults across the desert.

 This report worried Sheena until she realized that the report was false because it was written on April 1; that is, April Fool’s Day!

-A man who is working in a "Seismology Lab" said, "I can predict earthquakes."
+A man who works in a "Seismology Lab" once said, "I can predict earthquakes."

 Would that make him a faults prophet?

 2. A flat object that is held in a person's hand and waved back and forth in front of his or her face: It's a good thing that they each had a fan to use on their trip so they could cool themselves a little bit during those hot summer days.

 2. In a figurative sense, to make an emotional situation more dangerous, so people become angrier and more likely to act in a violent way: The speakers at the political meeting were trying to fan the group to march against the policies of the government.